Are You Taking The Wrong Shortcut To Happiness?

 Happiness is a state of mind.
 It’s a choice.
 It’s a bit deeper than just telling yourself, “I am happy.” because if your wife just left you, your car broke down, and you got fired from your job, telling yourself that you are happy might not do the trick.

 So, what should your shortcut to happiness be?
 And, how do you make sure that it’s not the wrong way?

 The Shortcut To Unhappiness

-If you are like most people, who think that happiness is connected to possessions, then you might be using this shortcut.
-You want “a better life for yourself” and you want to get that by earning more money, live in a bigger house and drive a nicer car.
-Although all these things could be nice, it probably won’t give you the happiness you deserve.
+If you are like most people, who think that happiness is connected to possessions, you might be using this shortcut.
+You want “a better life for yourself.” and you want to get that by earning more money, living in a bigger house, and driving a nicer car.
+Although all these things could be nice, they probably won’t give you the happiness you deserve.

 First, you have to ask yourself: “Do I compare myself to other people?”
 Because this is almost a certain way to become unhappy.
 You can often end up comparing yourself to people who have something that you don’t.
 People who have achieved something that you haven’t.